01 of 08

 08 of 08

-Allow the caulk to dry well.
-Once it dries, your toilet should be as good as new.
+Allow the caulk to cure as directed before using the toilet.
+Once it dries fully, your toilet should be as good as new.